Umayyad Caliphate: Government workers

 As the empire grew, the number of qualified Arab workers was too small to keep up with the rapid expansion of the empire.
 Therefore, Muawiya allowed many of the local government workers in conquered provinces to keep their jobs under the new Umayyad government.
 Thus, much of the local government's work was recorded in Greek, Coptic, and Persian.
 It was only during the reign of Abd al-Malik that government work began to be regularly recorded in Arabic.

 Military

 The Umayyad army was mainly Arab, with its core consisting of those who had settled in urban Syria and the Arab tribes who originally served in the army of the Eastern Roman Empire in Syria.
 These were supported by tribes in the Syrian desert and in the frontier with the Byzantines, as well as Christian Syrian tribes.
 Soldiers were registered with the Army Ministry, the Diwan Al-Jaysh, and were salaried.
 The army was divided into junds based on regional fortified cities.
-The Umayyad Syrian forces specialised in close order infantry warfare, and favoured using a kneeling spear wall formation in battle, probably as a result of their encounters with Roman armies.
+The Umayyad Syrian forces specialized in close order infantry warfare and favored using a kneeling spear wall formation in battle, probably as a result of their encounters with Roman armies.
 This was radically different from the original Bedouin style of mobile and individualistic fighting.